Studying abroad is an investment in your future. Just like any other investment, it requires planning, creativity, and perseverance. Start early!

 Please visit the Benjamin Gilman web site to learn more about the program.

+Students may receive federal financial aid for study abroad costs if participating in a program for which Sinclair Community College awards academic credit.
 Federal financial aid awarded to students can often be used to help cover the cost of study abroad.
 The amount of aid available for study abroad programs varies.

 Sinclair does not endorse any particular creative funding resource over another.
 This list is provided as examples of ways to raise money for your study abroad program.
 Work hard, be innovative and you can make it anywhere.